This is a revision of an article from 2012.

 - Infrequent maxes.
 Make them strategic, not out of bravado.

 - Periodization.
-Have a plan and schedule of progressive reps for your goals (Yep.
-RFG, P360 folks).
-I
+Have a plan and schedule of progressive reps for your goals.
+Fluctuate reps and load.

 The goal is to challenge but not completely fry the circuit.
 You know the feeling.